 Political official and civic leader Otis Johnson was born on March 26, 1942 in Savannah, Georgia to Lillian Spencer and Otis S. Johnson, Sr. Johnson attended Paulsen Street Elementary School and Cuyler Street Junior High School in Savannah.
 He graduated from Alfred E. Beach High School in 1960.
 Johnson earned his A.A. degree in liberal arts from Armstrong State University in 1964, becoming the university’s first African American graduate.
-He earned his B.A. degree in history from the University of Georgia in 1967, and his M.S. degree in social work from Clark Atlanta University in 1969.
+He earned his B.A. degree in history from the University of Georgia in 1967, and his M.S.W. degree in social work from Clark Atlanta University in 1969.
 Johnson received his Ph.D. degree in social welfare from Brandeis University in 1980.

-In 2001 and 2006, Johnson was featured on Georgia Trend magazine’s list of “Most Influential Georgians.”
+In 2001 and 2006, Johnson was featured in Georgia Trend magazine’s list of “Most Influential Georgians.”
 He was the recipient of Armstrong State University’s Distinguished Alumnus Award in 2005 as well as the Notable Alumnus Award in 2010.

-Johnson has one son, Alex Williamson.
+Johnson has one daughter, Alexis Williamson.

 Otis Johnson was interviewed by The HistoryMakers on February 8, 2017.